The diversity-multiplexing tradeoff of the MIMO Z interference channel: GDMT with No CSIT

-Comparing equations \eqref{eq:dmt-symmetric-a-geq-1} to \eqref{eq:dmt-IML-symmetric} we see that the IML decoder can achieve the F-CSIT DMT for high multiplexing gain values also, when $\alpha\geq 1$.
-This fact raises the natural question: is it possible for the IML decoder to achieve the F-CSIT DMT for all multiplexing gains and if it is, under what circumstances?
-It turns out that if the interference is strong enough then the IML decoder can achieve the F-CSIT DMT for all symmetric multiplexing gains.
-For example, Figure~\ref{figure_effect_of_alpha} illustrates this effect on a ZIC with 2 antennas at all the nodes.
+Fig. \ref{figure_Z_DMT_n} illustrates that the IIML scheme can achieve the GDMT (with CSIT) of the MIMO Z-IC on a region of low multiplexing gains.

-This characteristics of the DMT on MIMO ZICs for general $n$ is captured by the following Lemma.
+On the other hand, comparing equations \eqref{eq:dmt-symmetric-a-geq-1} to \eqref{eq:dmt-IML-symmetric} we see that the IIML scheme can achieve the CSIT GDMT for high multiplexing gain values - $n\leq r_s\leq n\alpha $ - as well, when $\alpha\geq 1$.
+This fact raises the natural question: is it possible for the IIML scheme to achieve the CSIT GDMT for all multiplexing gains?
+If it is, under what circumstances?
+It turns out that if the interference is strong enough then the IIML decoder can achieve the CSIT GDMT for all symmetric multiplexing gains.
+For example, Fig. \ref{figure_effect_of_alpha} illustrates this effect on a Z-IC with 2 antennas at all the nodes.
+These characteristics of the GDMT on MIMO Z-ICs for general $n$ are captured by the following Lemma.